takeshape/takeshape-starter-auth0-stripe/README.md

-# TakeShape Starter Auth0
+# TakeShape Starter Auth0 + Stripe

-The following is a guide to launch a Next.JS project that uses Auth0 for authentication and TakeShape to store custom user profile information.
+The following is a guide to launch a Next.JS project that uses Auth0 for authentication, Stripe for purchasing subscription products, and TakeShape to store custom user profile information and generate an easy-to-use, user-scoped Stripe GraphQL API.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).